From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 Don't forget to reply

 Some promoters say you must reply within a certain amount of time or they'll withdraw the prize.
-Reply on time to avoid the heartbreaking scenario of missing out on a holiday or.
+Reply on time to avoid the heartbreaking scenario of missing out on a big prize.

 Keep tabs on prizes